cosmos72/hyperluminal-mem/README.md

   per second, on a fast desktop computer (Intel Core i7 4770, which supports hardware memory transactions) running 64 bit SBCL.
-  - on the same hardware, micro-benchmarks exceeding **200 millions** concurrent transactions per second have been alrady measured in practice.
+  - on the same hardware, micro-benchmarks exceeding **200 millions** concurrent transactions per second have been already measured in practice.
     The speed difference is largely due to the need to make hardware transactions compatible with software ones.